 I left earlier in the morning and arrived at the tram station about 10am, making my way through the lines in less than a half hour.
 I’d recommend going early in the morning to avoid long lineups that became at least an hour long by the time I got back down at about 3 in the afternoon.
 We boarded the tram and began our ascent to the top of the mountain which made a surprisingly steep climb over a short journey.

-Arriving at the top I climbed off the tram and meandered through the obligatory market full of kitschy trinkets and souvenirs that leads to the main observation area.
+Arriving at the top I climbed off the tram and meandered through the obligatory market full of kitschy trinkets and souvenirs that led to the main observation area.
 From here you make your way up the escalators, past all the shops to the Sky Terrace 480 which was included in my ticket (buy the return ticket with the 480 entrance).
 As you walk out on the terrace you’ll be immediately in awe of the incredible 360 degree view that’s laid out in front of you.
 The wind was quite strong and it quickly became a bit crowded but I found a bench up top and to myself, I sat for a while pondering the scenery and watching tourists taking their selfie pics.

-After absorbing my fill of the incredible scenery, I headed back in to the observation center which is full of retail shops, coffee shops and fast food outlets.
+After absorbing my fill of the incredible scenery, I headed back into the observation center which is full of retail shops, coffee shops and fast food outlets.
 I wasn’t interested in any of the retail activities so I ventured out to see what else there was to experience at the top of the mountain.

 It felt great to get some exercise in and to enjoy some of the urban countryside.
-It’s a great park with lots of picnic areas and washrooms at the opposite end of the park (at the bottom).
+It’s a great natural space with lots of picnic areas and washrooms at the opposite end of the park (at the bottom).
 After climbing back to the top I took another short trail along the top of The Peak called the Finlay Trail that offered more great views of the city among some greenery.

 After making my way back to the bottom station I waked towards the MRT Central Train Station and along the way I stopped at the high-end Princes Building to gaze at some of the expensive designer stores.
 Actually, I stopped there to use the bathrooms more than visit the shops that I can’t afford.
 They have the nicest loos with an attendant to hand you a paper towel!